apache/druid/docs/tutorials/tutorial-batch.md

 Once the spec is submitted, wait a few moments for the data to load, after which you can query it.

-## Loading data with a spec (via command line)
+## Loading data from the command line

-To load data with a spec, you need to POST an ingestion task to the Druid Overlord and poll Druid until the data is available for querying.
+To load data from the command line, you need to POST an ingestion spec to the Druid Overlord using its task API.

 Run the following command from Druid package root: